cse-uprc/Knowledge/README.md

 This is a compilation of reviews for various books.

 ## Co-op Experiences
 This is where people can post about various companies, so people can know what it really is like.

+## Meeting Notes
+Each meeting anyone useful notes/links are compiled and put here.

 ## PC Parts and Builds
 This is where people can post their setup/builds, or just give helpful advice to people who are looking into building/buying a computer.